ls1intum/Artemis/docs/user/exams/instructors_guide.rst

    In Progress Exam Checklist

-- The exam list page displays a more concise overview of the exam steps in the exam status column.
+- The exam list page displays a more concise overview of the exam steps in the ``Exam Status`` column.
-- You can glance over the exam preparation, conduction and correction status of the exams in the list.
+- You can glance over the preparation, conduction and correction status of the exams in the list.

 .. figure:: instructor/exam_checklist_overview.png
    :alt: Exam Status Overview